wpyoga/s7-200-smart-project-file/README.md

 - Generate a copy-and-paste-able output for Symbol Tables and Data Pages.
 - Make the project file compatible with git for version control.
   - This should be possible through the use of git commit hooks.
+- Convert program blocks into SCL and vice versa.

+## Non-goals

+We are not trying to:
+- Break any password protection on a project file.
+- Retrieve any password that is used to protect a project file.
+- Compete with Siemens in any way, shape, or form.

 ## Insights